 How to Cook Perfect Rice on the Stove

-4.95 from 192 votes
+4.96 from 226 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

 But we’re going to solve the rice-phobic issue today.
 Rice is too awesome not to know how to make easily.
-It’s the most perfect side dish for so many different meals, and soaks up sauces like a dream.
+It’s the perfect side dish for so many different meals, and soaks up sauces like a dream.
 Pair a scoop of fluffy rice with anything from Asian dishes like Chicken, Broccoli and Sugar Snap Pea Stir Fry, Spicy Stir Fried Beef and Vegetables or Lemon and Scallion Chicken Stir Fry.
 Or serve it with Mustard and Maple Pork Kebabs or Citrus Basil Shrimp Kebabs.
-There are few foods I can think of that don’t partner well with rice.
+There are few foods I can think of that don’t pair well with rice.

-What Goes with Rice?
+What Goes With Rice?

 I serve rice at least a couple of times a week, with dinner — it’s so easy to make, it’s perfect for soaking up sauces, balancing out a slightly spicy main dish, and when all else fails, it’s what a picky eater will eat.
-Asian dishes of all kinds always pair perfectly with rice (I guess unless its a noodle dish, but even then, sometimes!).
+Asian dishes of all kinds always pair perfectly with rice (I guess unless it’s a noodle dish, but even then, sometimes!).

 Do You Need to Rinse Rice Before Cooking?

-For basic long grained white rice, no, you do not.
-Other types of rice do need rinsing first to remove excess starch, but for your basic long grain rice you do not need to wash it first.
+For basic long-grained white rice, no, you do not.
+Other types of rice do need rinsing first to remove excess starch, but for your basic long-grain rice you do not need to wash it first.

 What is the Ratio of Water to Rice?